Call me back

 Solicitors in our Litigation and Dispute Resolution team

-We have 3 experienced solicitors in our firm’s Litigation and Dispute Resolution team (and depending on the type of the case other solicitors in different departments may be involved too).
-The 3 main solicitors specialising in litigation work that could be involved in your matter are Chris Hugo (Partner and Head of Department, hourly rate £315); Brian Robson (an Associate Solicitor, who was appointed a Deputy District Judge in 2010, hourly rate £315) and Sam Shoesmith (a Senior Solicitor, hourly rate £295) .
+We have 2 experienced solicitors in our firm’s Litigation and Dispute Resolution team (and depending on the type of the case other solicitors in different departments may be involved too).
+The 2 main solicitors specialising in litigation work that could be involved in your matter are Chris Hugo (Partner and Head of Department, hourly rate £315) and Brian Robson (an Associate Solicitor, who was appointed a Deputy District Judge in 2010, hourly rate £315).
 VAT must be added to these costs when the work is billed.
 Between them, our litigation team has in excess of 65 years' collective legal experience in delivering high quality work in commercial and civil litigation practice.
 Our team conduct cases through the Courts system and has particular expertise in cases of breach of contract, agency and professional negligence claims, debt recovery, probate and property disputes and where appropriate we are experienced in negotiating out-of-court settlements on favourable terms.

 We are happy to consider potential business debt claims with clients, explore the issues in dispute and advise on the likely timescale and our estimate of the costs which are likely to be involved in their particular matter.